 For a one-time charge at closing, title insurance will safeguard you against problems, including those events an exhaustive search will not reveal.

-If you are purchasing a resale property, and in some cases even a new home, I highly recommend that you have a professional home inspector conduct a thorough inspection.
+If you are buying a home in Colorado, I highly recommend that you have a professional home inspector conduct a thorough inspection.
 I can help you find a suitable inspector based on your needs and budget.
 The inspection will include the following:

 The inspection is not designed to criticize every minor problem or defect in the home.
 It is intended to report on major damage or serious problems that require repair.
 Should serious problems be indicated, the inspector will recommend that a structural engineer or some other professional inspect it as well.
 After the inspection, if there are major problems that you do not want to deal with, I can terminate the contract at that point and get your earnest money back.